 This year I have the honour to fulfill the dynamic role of Head Public Affairs.
 This means that I am responsible for maintaining a good relationship with Utrecht University and raising funds and subsidies from the public sector, with the help of Team Public Affairs.
 As Head Public Affairs, I lead the team meetings every week and it is my responsibility to keep the overview.
 My goal is to put UUMUN on the map within the city of Utrecht even better this year and, when possible, outside of it as well.
-We do this partly by organizing two major events: the interview trilogy 2020: Global Reset? and the UUMUN Academy.
+We do this partly by organizing two major events and the UUMUN Academy.
 Through these events, students are actively encouraged to think about global issues and, at the same time, are trained in diplomatic skills.
 In addition to organizing these events, we also sell the UUMUN Masterclasses.
 These are public speaking, lobbying and negotiation training courses given by the delegation members and our alumni.
 The best thing about my function is that there is a lot of room for creativity.
 This year, I will be able to come up with new initiatives and ideas to form the public side of UUMUN together with my team.
-Therefore, I am very excited to take on the challenge this year with the whole board!
+Therefore, I am very excited to take on the challenge this year with the whole board

 Head Corporate relations